moby/moby/docs/sources/userguide/level2.md

 <p>
 Thanks for going through our tutorial!
 We will be posting Level 3 in the future.

+To improve your Dockerfile writing skills even further, visit the <a href="https://docs.docker.com/articles/dockerfile_best-practices/">Dockerfile best practices page</a>.

 <a title="creating our own images" class="btn btn-primary" href="/userguide/dockerimages/#creating-our-own-images">Back to the Docs!</a>